 There are more than 10 major kinds of Cognitive Distortions, over 40 kinds of Bias & almost 200 Fallacies.
 Part 4 gives a brief look at some.
 They’re all incorrect ‘logical’ arguments used to manipulate & control.

-ACoAs are very susceptible to being conned by the WIC & PP’s use of CDs, & so of course by anyone else who uses twisted thinking (advertisers, politicos, manipulative relationships…).
-This contributed to not feeling safe in the world, BUT we can protect ourselves by learning to recognize them for what they are!
+ACoAs are very susceptible to being conned by the WIC & PP’s use of CDs, but many people are also affected by anyone who uses twisted thinking to influence (advertisers, politicos, manipulative relationships…).
+This contributes to not feeling safe in the world, BUT we can protect ourselves by learning to recognize twisted thinking for what it is!

 b.
 Logical FALLACIES: Any part of an argument that’s flawed, making either a line of reasoning or the whole topic untrue.
-ALSO, when a seemingly plausible argument includes a mistaken idea (even if there are some valid parts) OR when we draw an incorrect conclusion.
+ALSO, when a seemingly plausible argument includes a mistaken idea (even if there are some valid parts) OR when we draw an incorrect conclusion from correct info.

 EXP: A ‘post hoc’ fallacy insists on a direct cause and effect between 2 events, simply because one event preceded another: